 If you answered “YES” in response to any of these questions, you are playing with passive thinking habits.
 Questions 1 and 7 reveal a need to improve your thought control during your pre-shot routine.
 Questions 4 and 8 indicate a lack of thought control within your post-shot routine.
 Questions 3 and 6 focus on the amount of trust that is being created by your thinking habits on the practice tee.
 And questions 2 and 5 illustrate a weakness in your control over your mental imagery during play.
 For more information on how you can tackle each of those four opportunity areas in one of my golf schools, CLICK HERE.

 When you choose to be a passive thinker, you are at the mercy of whatever thoughts take shape in your mind moment by moment.
 They could center around past poor shots, fear of hitting into a hazard on your next shot, worrying about what others think, and more.
 This type of rogue negativity can wreak havoc on your score.

 Your brain is a computer that runs your body.
 Therefore, it’s essential that you actively control the thoughts that drive your behavior in golf.
 Though there may be times when you feel like you can’t control the thoughts that pop into your head, I guarantee that you can.

 You are the author of your thoughts and can discipline your mind to produce thoughts that lead you in the direction of success.
 The solution is to have active thought routines in place that keep your mind occupied with the right things, so that there isn’t time or space for your mind to go unchecked during play.

 If you are ready to take more active control over your game, then commit to learning how to direct your thinking.
 You can lower your scoring average when you actively stay on top of how you mentally direct your body to deliver the technique you’ve worked so hard to develop.
-To find out more, give me a call at 239-431-6810.
+To find out more, CONTACT ME.